-The NTIA, through the Institute for Telecommunication Sciences Laboratory (ITS)Laboratory, should characterize the unwanted emission levels of commercially available wireless devices and compare them to existing FCC standards to facilitate sharing with government users and to determine if changes should be made to the standards.
+The NTIA, through the Institute for Telecommunication Sciences Laboratory (ITS), should characterize the unwanted emission levels of commercially available wireless devices and compare them to existing FCC standards to facilitate sharing with government users and to determine if changes should be made to the standards.

-Technical improvements to transmitting and receiving equipment willmay permit greater spectrum sharing over time, as new generations of equipment come on\line.
+Technical improvements to transmitting and receiving equipment will permit greater spectrum sharing over time, as new generations of equipment come on line.
 When developing future spectrum sharing policies, spectrum managers should take into account changes and improvements in legacy equipment that will occur in the marketplace.
 While recognizing potential improvements in transmitting and receiving equipment, NTIA government spectrum managers should also consider the replacement rate of existing transmitting and receiving equipment, to avoid the potential for unnecessary stranded investment in this equipment.
 In doing so it should try to balance the costs of stranded investment with the public benefits of more spectrum access to both federal government and other users.

 Over the years, government efforts to promote spectrum efficiency have focused primarily on the transmission side of the equation.
 Spectrum efficiencies have been obtained by regulating new and existing licensed services.
 Across all services, interference rules have focused generally on the power, height, and emission masks of these services.
 Thus, in the context of establishing specific service rules, the government has generally focused on technical rules affecting transmitters, both fixed and mobile.

 While receiving equipment has been a consideration in spectrum decisions, the government has generally eschewed regulatory efforts to improve equipment quality.
 With the general increase in demand for spectrum dependent services, spectrum efficiency may no longer be a matter of establishing service rules for transmitting devices.
 Government policy may have to place greater emphasis on receiving equipment used in any communications ecosystem.

 We suggest government spectrum managers should begin to explore a process that begins to examine both transmitting and receiving devices in the context of spectrum efficiency decisions.
 While the FCC certifies a variety of transmitting devices, including devices that share spectrum with government services, these case-by case-certifications do not generally focus on spectrum efficiency issues per se.
 For the most part, certification focuses on ensuring whether the device meets the parameters established in the FCC's service rule.
-Government spectrum managers, including the NTIA and the FCC, must devote significantly greater resources to ensure new transmitting and receiving devices are efficient.